ajwills72/critical-thinking/docs/EvaluatingExperimentsInteractNotes.md

 - **Have they controlled for experimenter effects?** (e.g. blind scoring, pre-registration)

-Scoring was blind.
-Analysis plan was not pre-registered.
+Scoring was blind, but transcription of written notes was not, and also possible experimenter influence through initial instructions.
+And the analysis plan was not pre-registered.

 Score for experimenter effects (0-2): 1